-The Directory provides valuable, detailed information on a wide range of service providers in the form of listing pages.
+The Resource Directory consultant listings provide valuable, detailed information on a wide range of service providers in the form of listing pages.
 We post these pages after:

 - Reviewing the application and attachments submitted by the provider